On Finite-Size D-Branes in Superstring Theory: Conclusions

 While we considered the specific case of the D(-1)-D3 brane bound state in this paper, our approach applies equally well to generic D$p$-D$(p+4)$ brane bound states.
 Another interesting extension concerns the blow up of orbifold singularities in closed super string field theory \cite{Dixon:1985jw,Baba:2009ns,Erler:2014eba,Sen:2015uaa}.
 We hope to come back to this question in the near future.

-{\bf Acknowledgements:}\\ We would like to thank Martin Schnabl and Jakub Vo\v{s}mera for constructive comments on the first version of this paper, as well as Enrico Andriolo, Sebastian Konopka, Carlo Maccaferri, Alberto Merlano and Tom\'{a}\v{s} Proch\'{a}zka for inspiring discussions.
+{\bf Acknowledgements:}\\ We would like to thank Carlo Maccaferri, Igor Pesando, Martin Schnabl, Ashoke Sen for constructive comments and especially Jakub Vo\v{s}mera for pointing out important corrections to the first version of this paper.
+In addition we would like to thank Enrico Andriolo, Sebastian Konopka, Alberto Merlano and Tom\'{a}\v{s} Proch\'{a}zka for inspiring discussions.
+We thank the Galileo Galilei Institute for Theoretical Physics and INFN for hospitality and partial support during the workshop ``String Theory from a worldsheet perspective".
 This work has been supported by the Excellence Cluster ``Origins: From the Origin of the Universe to the First Building Blocks of Life''.